Zhurong (rover): Mission timeline

-It was speculated that the duststorm reduced solar radiation on the Martian surface and covered the solar panels, leading to insufficient energy to restart the solar-powered Zhurong.
-The rover was observed covered in sand and dust, hindering its ability to gather sunlight and recharge.
-The rover is equipped with flippable butterfly-like solar panels to remove accumulated dust and debris, but the cleaning function requires the rover to return operational first.
+It was speculated in the scientific journal Nature that the duststorm reduced solar radiation on the Martian surface and covered the solar panels, leading to insufficient energy to restart the solar-powered rover.
+Zhurong was observed covered in sand and dust, hindering its ability to gather sunlight and recharge.
+The rover is equipped with flippable butterfly-like solar panels to remove accumulated dust and debris, but the cleaning function requires the rover to be operational first.
 The rover does not carry a radioisotope heater unit, and heating is instead provided by the chemical compound n-undecane to store energy.
-The rover could possibly restart if whirlwinds can clean the dust off the solar panels and the radiation level continues to rise in the coming Martian summer.
-On 21 February 2023, Mars Reconnaissance Orbiter confirmed the rover didn't change its position after the hibernation, between September 2022 and February 2023, and data from NASA's Perseverance rover indicated the Martian surface is still relatively cold in February, potentially below Zhurong's awakening requirement.
+Zhurong could possibly restart if whirlwinds cleaned the dust off the solar panels and radiation levels continued to rise in Martian summer.
+On 21 February 2023, the Mars Reconnaissance Orbiter confirmed that the rover did not change its position after the hibernation, between September 2022 and February 2023, and data from NASA's Perseverance rover indicated the Martian surface was still relatively cold in February, potentially below Zhurong's awakening requirement.

+On 25 April 2023, the mission designer Zhang Rongqiao announced that the buildup of dust from the last inactivation is greater than planned, indicating the rover could be inactive "forever".

+In July 2023, an analysis on the Zhurong rover found major climate change happened on Mars 400,000 years ago, which coincided with the end of the last ice age on Mars.
+Further data analysis helped scientists to simulate ancient Mars's climate and the cause behind the changes.

+According to a study released in February 2025, an international team of researchers detected buried evidence of beaches beneath a plain on Mars.
+This underscores the likelihood that an ocean covered a third of the planet's surface.